SvenGroot/Ookii.CommandLine/docs/Migrating.md

 # Migrating from Ookii.CommandLine 2.x

-Ookii.CommandLine 3.0 has a number of breaking changes from version 2.4 and earlier versions.
+Ookii.CommandLine 3.0 and later have a number of breaking changes from version 2.4 and earlier versions.
 This article explains what you need to know to migrate your code to the new version.

 Although there are quite a few changes, it's likely your application will not require many modifications unless you used subcommands or heavily customized the usage help format.

+## .Net Framework support

+As of version 3.0, .Net Framework 2.0 is no longer supported.
+You can still target .Net Framework 4.6.1 and later using the .Net Standard 2.0 assembly.
+If you need to support an older version of .Net, please continue to use [version 2.4](https://github.com/SvenGroot/ookii.commandline/releases/tag/v2.4).

 ## Breaking API changes